AdaCore/spark2014/lrm/source/packages.rst

    within a subprogram or block statement is modelled as a subporgram call immediately following the package declaration.

-.. todo:: Consider rules for:

-   elaboration order independence,

-   constraining packages to initializing only their own variables,

-   when depends/initializes aspects required by some rule assume no depends or initializes aspect implies Initializes => **null**.

 .. centered:: **Dynamic Semantics**

-There are no dynamic semantics associated with the ``dependency_aspect`` the rules are checked by static analysis.
+There are no dynamic semantics associated with the Dependency Aspect the rules are checked by static analysis.

 .. centered:: **Examples**